JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

   ret i64 %value_phi
 }
 ```
-LLVM code can be tricky to understand first, but one get used to it.
+LLVM code can be tricky to understand first, but one gets used to it.
 Notice references to the source code, which helps orientation.
 We can read
 - code start by jumping to label L2, from where it reads values of two variables to two "registers" `value_phi` and `value_phi1` (variables in LLVM starts with `%`).
 - Both registers are treated as `int64` and initialized by `1`.
 - `[ 1, %top ], [ %value_phi, %L2 ]` means that values are initialized as `1` if you come from the label `top` and as value `value_phi` if you come from `%2`.
 - `icmp slt i64 %value_phi, %0` compares the variable `%value_phi` to the content of variable `%0`.
 Notice the anotation that we are comparing `Int64`.
 - `%1 = add i64 %value_phi1, %value_phi` adds two variables `%value_phi1` and `%value_phi`.
-Notce again than we are using `Int64` addition.
+Notice again than we are using `Int64` addition.
 - `br i1 %.not, label %L2, label %L8` implements a conditional jump depending on the content of `%.not` variable.
 - `ret i64 %value_phi` returns the value indicating it to be an `Int64`.

 It is not expected you will be directly operating on the LLVM code, though there are libraries which does that.
-For example `Enzyme.jl` performs automatic differentiation of LLVM code, which has the benefit of being able to take a gradeint through `setdiff`.
+For example `Enzyme.jl` performs automatic differentiation of LLVM code, which has the benefit of being able to take a gradient through `setdiff`.

+### Native code
-- **Native code** The last stage is generation of the native code, which Julia executes.
+**Native code** The last stage is generation of the native code, which Julia executes.
 The native code can depend on your platform, especially if you use SIMD registers.
 The compiled code can be viewed as
 ```julia
 julia> @code_native nextfib(3)
 	.section	__TEXT,__text,regular,pure_instructions